A survey and analysis of TLS interception mechanisms and motivations: Delegation of content and keys

 \subsubsection{LURK}

-Limited Usage of Remote Key (LURK~\cite{draft-mglt-lurk-lurk-00}) is a general protocol for context-dependent remote interactions with cryptographic material.
-Contexts are described in LURK extensions, e.g., for its use in TLS handshakes~\cite{draft-mglt-lurk-tls12-01,draft-mglt-lurk-tls13-01}.
-LURK is positioned as an alternative to Keyless SSL, thus it is tailored for the CDN use case.
-The edge node requires an increased participation from the key server, e.g., for obtaining the server random value in DH key exchanges.
-Certain configurations of LURK appear not to be vulnerable to the attacks identified by Bhargavan et al.\ on Keyless SSL.
-In particular, the Freshness extension should limit the extent to which the key server can be used as an oracle.
+Limited Usage of Remote Key (LURK~\cite{draft-mglt-lurk-lurk-00,BoureanuMPAMFM20}) is a general protocol for context-dependent remote interactions with cryptographic material.
+The goal is to offload sensitive key material to a LURK server, and let LURK clients interact with it for cryptographic operations, e.g., during a TLS handshake.
+Contexts are described in LURK extensions (see for TLS~\cite{draft-mglt-lurk-tls12-05,draft-mglt-lurk-tls13-05}).
+LURK is positioned as an alternative to Keyless SSL, thus it is also tailored for the CDN use case; however, the fundamental idea remains the same: the key server either decrypts an ePMS or signs DHE parameters.
+The standard defines a protocol between LURK clients (e.g., CDN edges) and servers (i.e., key server), based on a mutually authenticated secure channel.
+The authors formally verified the security guarantees of LURK for TLS 1.2 with ProVerif.

-\subhead{Issues} LURK for TLS 1.3 is a lengthy Internet draft~\cite{draft-mglt-lurk-tls13-01}, which would require peer review and/or a formal treatment to be properly considered.
-In addition, due to the lack of known deployments and documentation, we do not further evaluate its features and benefits.
+The two major attacks on Keyless SSL identified by Bhargavan et al.~\cite{keyless-ssl-analysis} are addressed differently than prescribed by the authors.
+LURK lets the edge server pick a pre-\texttt{server\_random} value $S$.
+The key server then derives \texttt{server\_random}=$\varphi_k(S)$ before decrypting the ePMS or signing the DHE parameters. $\varphi$ is called a freshness function, it is a PRF keyed with a key exported from the secure channel (see~\cite{rfc5705}).
+The derivation prevents an attacker from obtaining a signature on a replayed \texttt{server\_random}, as the attacker is unaware of $S$.
+Even in this case, a newly established channel with the LURK server will result in a different \texttt{server\_random}.

+\subhead{Issues} Various documents describe two variants of three RSA/DHE modes of LURK for TLS 1.2, plus optional checks (proof of handshake/ownership) with an unclear threat model.
+Also, discrepancies exist between all documents (e.g., the RFC defines the freshness function as a one-way hash function), prohibiting a clear definition or LURK.
+Finally, LURK for TLS 1.3 has not received the same scrutiny.